xthecoolboy/discord-bot-1222/README.md

 * Node (Tested with v12 & v13.
 Running on another version?
 Let us know!)
 * NPM (bundled with Node on modern releases)
 * Deno - Use as new version as possible.
-Needs to be installed by same user as the one running bot.
+Needs to be installed by same user as the one running bot (used for actions and `deno` command).
 * *(optional)* Git (or even better, hub) for simple updates - run one command and your bot is up to date

 ### Node dependencies